firebase/firebase-ios-sdk/Interop/Firebase Component System.md

 ## Registering with Core

-Each Firebase SDK should register with Core in the `+load` method of the class conforming to `FIRComponentRegistrant`.
+Each Firebase framework should register with Core in the `+load` method of the class conforming to `FIRComponentRegistrant`.
 This needs to happen at `+load` time because Core needs to resolve any dependencies before a class has a chance to be called by a developer (if called at all).